alimaazakhter/python-Logic-question-1/README.md

- python-Logic code 1 -IF ELSE IF statement
+ python-Logic code 1 -IF ELSE IF statement, Code - 2 Square of first 30 number